The perfect summer fruit salad! A fruit salad featuring cantaloupe, honeydew, and watermelon topped with a minty-lime dressing.

 Using a melon baller, scoop out the flesh of each melon and place in a medium-sized mixing bowl.
 Alternatively, cut the melon into bite-sized pieces.

-To make the dressing, combine the remaining ingredients in a food processor or blender and puree until homogenous.
+To make the dressing, combine the remaining ingredients in a food processor or blender, and process until smooth.